Man Gives “Temporary Tattoos” to Sick Children

 The photos of these tattooed children have gone viral.
 From then on, Benjamin Lloyd has not stopped visiting hospitals to give away these fun art sessions with his airbrush.

 The families are very thankful because any activity outside of the norm in a hospital is a great blessing in itself.
-Especially for these children that are undergoing clinical routines and long hours under IV drops and monitors.
+This is especially true for these children that are undergoing clinical routines and long hours under IV drops and monitors.